 An introduction to financial statement analysis which builds on the fundamentals of accounting, including understanding the accounting equation and its application in building the balance sheet, the income statement, and the statement of cash flows.
 Basic accounting concepts, accounting principles, and the audit report are presented.
 Students work in teams to analyze corporate financial statements.
 The relationship of economic value to accounting measurement is explored together with factors influencing management choices among competing valuation principles.
 Theory is applied to the valuation of the asset, liability, and owners' equity accounts.
 Emphasizes the heavy reliance on estimates in constructing financial statements and how management can use such estimates to strategically manage its reporting responsibilities.

-Summer Semester is July 6 through August 14.
+Summer Semester is from July 10 to August 16.

 22:430:591 - Aggregate Economic Analysis - 3 credits

 Introduces theory and empirical estimation of aggregate economic relationships, including the general price level, income, output, employment, and wages.
 Covers national income accounting and other economic data sources, consumption, investment, the banking system and the supply of and demand for money, interest rates, prices, wages and employment, business fluctuations, and international economics.

 Prerequisite: Fulfillment of calculus/statistics qualifying requirement and Managerial Economic Analysis (22:223:581) is recommended.